MohitLamba94/L3Fnet/README.md

 The training code for L3Fnet is same as outlined in the `demo_cum_test.py` file except that during training we additonally do data augmentation and use loss functions for training.
 Data augmentation can be achieved by making the corresponding flags `True` in the `demo_cum_test.py` code.
 Please follow the comments in this file to locate them.
 Also the code for different loss functions used in this work are already publicly availabe and are straightforward to include.
 Still, for your reference we provide the original Jupyter file `train.ipynb` used for training.
 This file requires some cleanup, such as changing the paths, before it can be used in your workstation.

+The code for L3Fnet was written using `PyTorch 1.3.1` and `Python 3.7` running on Ubuntu 16.04 LTS.

 # Cite us

 <div style="width:600px;overflow:auto;padding-left:50px;">